yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 #### Wanderers
 For wanderers, this was fairly straightfowrard.
 I just used [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to calculate the "distance" from the wanderer to each cell on the map.

-> Near the end, I started precalculating this on the first turn for each starting cell, so I had the 'walking distance' from each cell to each other cell ready.
+> Near the end of the competition, I started precalculating this on the first turn for each starting cell, so I had the 'walking distance' from each cell to each other cell ready.
 It honestly didn't seem to affect performance that much, though.

 After calculating the map, I made a couple of adjustments to the resulting values:
 - if the wanderer is targeting someone other than me, I cut off the calculation for distances >`dist(wanderer, target)` (because I was safe from that wanderer targeting me if I didn't get closer than that)